Study in SENEGAL with YES Abroad!

 Learn more about being a YES Abroad student in Senegal:

 Students will attend a private school in Dakar.
-The primary languages of instruction will be English and French.
-School typically runs from approximately 8am to 5pm, and uniforms are customary.
+The primary languages of instruction will be English or French depending on the choice and French language ability of the student.
+School typically runs from approximately 8am to 4pm, and uniforms are customary.
 Students will have the opportunity to participate in a number of community and extracurricular activities such as theater, dance, music, sports and martial arts, community service projects, environmental camp, and various clubs at school.

 For more information, visit Senegal's page of The World Factbook.